A tostada is just a tortilla that’s fried until crisp. Learn how to make tostadas in the oven or on the stovetop with a few tips and tricks.

 What is a Tostada?

 The materials you need to prepare tostadas from scratch depends on the method you choose.
 For fried tostadas, use a griddle or nonstick, cast-iron, or stainless steel skillet.
-For baked tostadas, all you need is a baking sheet and foil.
+For baked tostadas, all you need is a baking sheet and some foil.

 How to Make Tostadas